If you traveled back in time to my son’s toddler days, you would find us on his bedroom floor, surrounded by wooden train tracks.

 - Mesko Toys was once a wonderful place to buy unusual wooden tracks.
 If you ever acquire a second-hand track in an unusual shape,

 Note: with many of the budget brands of track, you may want to take a piece of sandpaper and sand down any rough cuts.
 Saws cutting curves across the grain of the wood are often the cause, so check curves, switch tracks, and the ends of tracks for anything rough, splintery, or sharp.

 If you’re interested in purchasing a wooden train set — and I recommend this as a good way to start a collection, or to add more track and new and interesting features to an existing train set — please take a look at the Play Trains!
 Guide to the Best Wooden Train Sets, where I’ve broken down the current options I recommend by brand.

 Frequently Asked Questions about Wooden Train Track:

 Is it better to stick to one brand of track, or build a collection from several different brands?
-I love having a range of brands to work with, and this is why: there are subtle differences in the lengths of each brand version of a type of track.
+I love having a range of brands to work with.
+There are subtle differences in the lengths of each brand’s version of each style of track.
 Why is this a positive thing?
-Well, when you’re trying to make a complicated layout, often you need that last track to be just a little bit longer or shorter to make the whole thing work.
-Thomas tracks tend to be shorter than other brands, so if I need a track to be shorter, I dig through and find a Thomas track.
-If I need a track to be longer, I replace Thomas tracks with other brands.
+Well, when you build a complicated layout, often you need the last track to be a little longer or shorter to make the whole thing work.
+Thomas Wooden Railway tracks tend to be shorter than other brands, so if I need a track to be shorter, I dig through and find a Thomas track.
+If I need a track to be a smidge longer, I replace Thomas tracks with other brands.